What you need - or don’t need - to know about climate change

 So here’s what you really need to know about climate change.

 Climate change is real; the only significant scientific uncertainty is how fast it’s happening.
 (And that uncertainty should be no excuse for inaction; if you were stuck on a set of tracks with a train approaching, it would seem unwise to pause from the task of freeing yourself to wonder whether the train were travelling 90, 100 or 110 kilometers per hour.)
-It’s not a conspiracy of climate scientists, melting glaciers and all world leaders except Bashar Al-Assad and Donald Trump, leaders of the only two nations not on board the Paris Climate Accord.
+It’s not a conspiracy of climate scientists, melting glaciers and all world leaders except Donald Trump.

-Most climate change is being caused by greenhouse gases from our emissions of fossil fuels.
+Most climate change is being caused by greenhouse gases emissions from our burning of fossil fuels, plus other human activities like deforestation and agriculture.
 Not sunspots, volcanoes or wobbles in Earth’s orbit.
-Not ozone, deforestation, water vapour or air pollutants.
+Not ozone, water vapour or air pollutants.
 Some argue it’s arrogant to think we humans could possibly affect the climate of a planet, to which the easy rebuttal is that it’s even more arrogant to imagine we humans could abuse our planet’s environment the way we do without consequence.

 The consequences of climate change – heat waves, droughts, extreme storms, infrastructure damage, sea level rise, melting permafrost, invasive pests and more – will by far outweigh any imagined benefits.
 Sea level rise is particularly concerning, given how many millions live in threatened coastal cities like New York, Miami, New Orleans, Abidjan, Ho Chi Minh City, Mumbai and Osaka.

-If we want to attain that two degree target, between two-thirds and four-fifths of known global reserves of oil, coal and natural gas need to stay in the ground.
+If we want to prevent the worst impacts of global warming, between two-thirds and four-fifths of known global reserves of oil, coal and natural gas need to stay in the ground.
 In other words, just because there’s gas at the global gas station doesn’t mean we can safely burn it.

 Fossil fuels left in the ground will one day need to be written off of the balance sheets of fossil fuel companies; you won’t want those companies in your RRSP when that happens.